 Problem –

-But with increasing no. of tests, we tend to use nightly run using Azure devops or jenkins etc., where each run we can’t customise the values as we need to change the code base accordingly and push the code back to git or some other tool.
+But with increasing no. of tests, we tend to use nightly run using Azure devops or jenkins etc., where each run we can’t customise the values as we need to manually change the values in the project based on the need and push the code back to git or some other tool, which is not a good practice.

 Solution –

-So we need to provide a way where user can have the privilege to send the values from the command line itself [which the CI CD pipelines support to run the tests]
+So we need to provide a way where user can have the privilege to send the values from the command line itself [which the CI CD pipelines support to run the tests], and no need to change the values in side the project / framework.

 Prerequisites –